 Each module is assessed by a written assignment.

 MSc: 1 year full-time or 2/3 years part-time by distance learning

 Postgraduate Diploma: 1 year full-time or 2 years part-time by distance learning

 Postgraduate Certificate: 1 year part-time by distance learning

 Graduates continue to develop their career both within the NHS and the private sector, as well as going on to specialise as speech and language therapists.
-Some graduates have alternatively gone onto further PhD training in clinical research.
+Some graduates have alternatively gone onto further PhD training in clinical and educational research.